 Tuition and Fee Payments

-- In Person: Pay by cash, check, money order, or cashier's check at any campus business office.
+In Person: Pay by cash, check, money order, or cashier's check at any campus cashier's office.

 Financial Aid Disbursements and Credit Balances